erictung1999/cf-logs-downloader/README.md

 - Make sure your Cloudflare user account has the permission to access Zone logs (particularly, Log Share Reader role).
 If you are unsure about that, contact your Administrator.
 If you are an Administrator already, no further action is required.
 - You need to [create an API Token from the Cloudflare Dashboard](https://dash.cloudflare.com/profile/api-tokens) to allow access to logs.
 - Requires root access to your local machine.
-- Requires Python 3 to be installed in your local machine (tested with Python 3.69, but versions above/below 3.69 should work) - [Download it from here](https://www.python.org/downloads/).
+- Requires at least Python 3.6 to be installed in your local machine - [Download it from here](https://www.python.org/downloads/).
 - Currently only supports Linux.
 Windows isn't supported yet.

 ## Getting started